rickosborne/cascades/md/33-5-7-granted.md

 "True," I exhaled.
 "I'd never even slapped anyone until a half hour ago.
 But lady, you have no idea what I've been through.
-I would gladly leave you to your own device and let you blow yourself out of the sky."
+I would gladly leave you to your own devices and let you blow yourself out of the sky."

 I heard a noise behind me and turned to see Terry peeking around the corner.
-He pointed at his giant oversized watch, where the minute hand pointed straight down.
+He pointed at his giant over-sized watch, where the minute hand pointed straight down.
 Six thirty.
 I nodded and pointed to the ceiling, fanning my hands out and pointing to my ears.
 He nodded and stepped away.